aliceyt24/alice-personal-website/content/_index.md

 {{< figure src="img/Hands_AM.jpeg" width="600">}}

 Hello!
 My name is Alice and I am an Assistant Research Professor at the Georgetown Americas Institute (GAI) at Georgetown University.
-I am also Adjunct Faculty at the at University of Denver's Korbel School of Global & Public Affairs, where I completed a Global Justice postdoctoral fellowship.
+I am also Adjunct Faculty at the at University of Denver's Korbel School of Global & Public Affairs and in the Department of Sociology.
+I completed a Global Justice postdoctoral fellowship at the Korbel School in 2023.

 For more about me, please see [here](/biography).